jasondavies/tt-isa-documentation/BlackholeA0/TensixTile/TensixCoprocessor/SFPSTOCHRND_FloatFloat.md

 # `SFPSTOCHRND` (Vectorised reduce floating-point precision)

 **Summary:** Operating lanewise, reduces mantissa precision of an FP32 value down from 23 bits to either 7 bits or 10 bits.
-The discarded mantissa bits are used for rounding, which can be either stochastic or round to nearest with ties away from zero.
+The discarded mantissa bits are used for rounding, which can be:
+* Stochastic rounding (†).
+* Round to nearest with ties away from zero.
+* Round to zero.

 Various extreme floating-point values are also normalised away:
 * Denormals become positive zero.
 * Negative zero becomes positive zero.
 * -NaN becomes negative infinity.